-I was watching Chris Rock on Inside the Actors Studio (downloaded while in the Philippines, outside China’s retarded firewall that blocks YouTube).
+I was watching Chris Rock on Inside the Actors Studio.
 He talked about how growing up in dangerous neighborhoods in Brooklyn helped form him.

 Personally, I highly value the self-made-ness of a self-made man or woman.
 I think most people do, especially compared to someone born with a silver spoon in their mouth.
 His description of his childhood in a bad neighborhood reminded me of a neighborhood I spent some time growing up in.
 I started writing this post about my self-made-ness, but realized it’s more about my mother’s.

 I looked up the name of a street my mom moved to not long after my parents divorced — Rockland Street in Philadelphia.
 In the 70s it was, to say the least, an economically depressed neighborhood.
 They gave out welfare sandwiches to kids at the end of the block, no questions asked.
 My mom points out we never went on welfare, but I enjoyed those free sandwiches at the time — puffy white bread, bright yellow mustard, thin slices of baloney.
 Stuff only a kid could love because now I would see such stuff as horribly unhealthy and a government subsidy to agribusiness disguised as help for poor people.
 My family would never get such unhealthy stuff, so I had to enjoy the free stuff.

 Once I made the mistake of walking around the block in bare feet, leading to so much broken glass and blood on my feet it took I don’t know how long to tweeze it all out.